forsbergplustwo/partner-metrics/README.md

     }
 ]
 ```
+Note: *Make sure to update the `AllowedOrigins` details above with your production app details, if your app is being made public.*

 ### 3. Create a user in IAM:
 * Go back to the AWS console.
 This time search for IAM (Identity access management) and click it in the dropdown.
 * Click "Add User"
-* Name your user something cool and give it only programmatic access.
+* Name your user `Partner Metrics S3 User` (or something else if you'd like) and give it only programmatic access.
 * On the next screen you'll set the permissions.
 Click the tab for "Attach Existing Policies Directly".
 Next, search for S3 and click the checkbox next to AmazonS3FullAccess.
 * Leave all the other settings alone and create the new user.
 * Take note of the access key ID and secret access key.